-If you truly believe that the Mama Natural Birth Course’s conversational format isn’t the best learning style for you or if you’re more interested in a methodical approach to natural labor, the KOPA Prepared Class might be a better fit for you.
+If you truly believe that the conversational format of this online birth course isn’t the best learning style for you or if you’re more interested in a methodical approach to natural labor, the KOPA Prepared Class might be a better fit for you.

 Otherwise, keep reading, because Mama Natural’s natural childbirth class is pretty amazing.

 RELATED POST: The KOPA Prepared Childbirth Course Review

 The Mama Natural Birth Course Review: Class Highlights

 While the course is filled with helpful visuals, the experiences of your hosts and other women really bring it to life.

 I’m pretty much the definition of a textbook-style learner.
 If things aren’t extremely structured, I have the tendency to get lost very easily.
 Yet, I learned SO MUCH from the Mama Natural Birth Course thanks to its unique format.

 I was never bored; I found myself genuinely listening, as if I was included in the conversation.